-Lindsay tracked down the real house in L.A.
-Here’s how it looks on Streetview today:
+Lindsay tracked down the real house on Gramercy Park in the West Adams District of L.A.

 When Carl and Molly arrive home from their honeymoon, there are piles of gifts in their living room: